Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Pomegranate vinegar is very popular and commonly used by people from the Middle East, Turkey, Iran, and the Northern African countries such as Egypt, Libya, and Algeria.

-Hence, you will find pomegranate vinegar in Middle Eastern/ Arab sundry shops.
+So, you will find pomegranate vinegar in the Middle Eastern/ Arab sundry shops.
 You can also buy it at Health Food stores and in large supermarkets that stock international foods.
 Alternatively, you can buy pomegranate vinegar online.

 There are several ways to enjoy the fruity sweetness and benefits of pomegranate vinegar.
 It can be taken:

-- In your cooking: Use pomegranate vinegar to replace other vinegar in your cooking such as in barbecue sauce, soups, and salsa.
+- In Cooking: Use pomegranate vinegar to replace other vinegar in your cooking such as in barbecue sauce, soups, and salsa.
 It can also be used as a seasoning for fish and chicken.
 Marinating meat with pomegranate vinegar will give a fruitier flavor to your cooking.

-- In your pickle: If you pickle vegetables such as garlic, cucumber, and gherkins, use pomegranate vinegar instead of your usual vinegar.
+- In Pickling: If you pickle vegetables such as garlic, cucumber, and gherkins, use pomegranate vinegar instead of your usual vinegar.